Green0318/G.Commune/README.md

 Two challenges to be solved to improve performance and support concurrency.

-## First,how to create rust module and use this in python file.
+## First, how to create rust module and use this in python file.

 Created rust module which generates a thread whenever client requests and send http result to each request in that thread.